-This report provides a detailed diagnosis of the youth labour market and education system in Brazil.
-It takes an international comparative perspective, offering policy options to help improve school-to-work transitions.
-It also provides an opportunity for other countries to learn from the innovative measures that Brazil has taken to strengthen the skills of youth and their employment outcomes, notably through the implementation of a Youth Guarantee.
+This report provides a detailed diagnosis of the youth labour market and education system in Latvia from an international comparative perspective, and offers tailored recommendations to help improve school-to-work transitions.
+It also provides an opportunity for other countries to learn from the innovative measures that Latvia has taken to strengthen the skills of youth and their employment outcomes, notably through the implementation of a Youth Guarantee.